← Work

 Introduction

 Staffing operation users need to handle many different tasks throughout their days.
-Their primary goal is to make sure workers how up and meet or exceed the expectations of their clients.
+Their primary goal is to make sure workers show up and meet or exceed the expectations of their clients.
 There are many activities that are necessary to support this successfully.

 Proposed Solution